 To learn more about the CSIS™ Standards and about applying proven Human Performance Improvement practices in education, contact Institute President, Deb Page at Deb@TIFPI.org.

 Evidence-Based School Improvement Certification

 Evidence-based certifications provide a benefit that other credentials do not, verifiable demonstration of proficiency in practice.
 Proficiency credentials are gaining popularity across all sectors.
-These online, digital badges are instantly verifiable in a way that resumes and most credentials are not.
+These online, digital badges are instantly verifiable in a way that CVs and most credentials are not.

 We confer and develop valid, reliable, and legally-defensible credentials, with a focus on evidence-based certification.
 Evidence-based approaches rely on the documentation of performance on-the-job with supporting data and attestations from stakeholders.

 For information on development of valid, reliable and legally-defensible certifications, digital badges, and program accreditation contact Certification National Director Dr. Jean Quigg at Jean@TIFPI.org.

 The national Certified School Improvement Specialist™ Learning and Performance Journey and credential is based on school improvement facilitators’ documentation of their performance of the ten national CSIS™ standards over the past three to five years with triangulated performance data.
 CSIS™ Certification applications are processed through a double-blind review process.
 Applicants complete an online Orientation to the CSIS™ Standards and Application Process.
 No other seat-time is required.
 Certification is recognized by the award of a digital badge, a verifiable micro-credential.

 For more info about CSIS™ Learning and Performance Journey and certification, contact CSIS National Director, Dr. Jean Quigg at Jean@TIFPI.org.